 Like elsewhere in America, most people in Framingham use a private automobile to get to work.
 But notably, a substantial number of Framingham‘s citizens do make use of public transit in their daily commute, primarily riding taxis.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-Framingham is an extremely ethnically-diverse town.
+Framingham is an extremely ethnically-diverse city.
 The people who call Framingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Framingham residents report their race to be White, followed by Asian.
 Framingham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.11% of the town’s residents.
+People of Hispanic or Latino origin account for 16.74% of the city’s residents.
 Important ancestries of people in Framingham include Irish, Brazilian, Italian, English, and German.

 The most common language spoken in Framingham is English.
 Other important languages spoken here include Spanish and Portuguese.